-QAMCO JV's focused approach on furthering cost optimization and efficiency targets through its in-house "Qatalum Improvement Program (QIP)" since 2015 has enabled the JV to cement its positioning as cost competitive aluminium producers, without compromising its safety and operational excellence.
+QAMCO joint venture has consistently prioritized cost optimization and efficiency improvements through its in-house initiative, the "Qatalum Improvement Program (QIP)", which has been in operation since 2013.
+This strategic focus has allowed the joint venture to establish itself as cost competitive aluminium smelter while steadfastly upholding safety and operational excellence standards.